Rental Housing Dispute Resolution (Mandatory Mediation)

 • If I don’t qualify for mandatory dispute resolution, can I still seek mediation?

 The District Attorney's Office will continue to offer its voluntary mediation program through its Consumer Protection Unit.
-The program provides free dispute resolution services to tenants and landlords of four or fewer units who seek facilitated conversation of disputes including those relating to repairs, security deposits, and evictions or lease terminations.
+The program provides free dispute resolution services to tenants and landlords who seek facilitated conversation of disputes including those relating to repairs, security deposits, and evictions or lease terminations.

 These services are available throughout the County, in both incorporated (such as the City of Novato or Town of San Anselmo) and unincorporated areas.